maxk096/deep-fallback/README.md

 #### `options.fallbackImmediately?: boolean`

 A boolean value, which defines whether fallback will be immediately applied or not.
 If set to `true`, in the moment of `createFallback` being called `options.shouldFallback` will be called with a `target` immediately.
-It may be useful when you are not sure if a `target` exists, and if it does not, we can use a `fallback` value insted.
+It may be useful when you are not sure if a `target` exists, and if it does not, we can use a `fallback` value instead.
 Default value is set to `false`.

 ```js
 import createFallback from 'deep-fallback'